We'll Meet Again

 Welcome to We’ll Meet Again, an award-winning WW2 Homefront Museum, based at Freiston Shore, near Boston, Lincolnshire.

-This local gem was the overall winner of Pride of Boston 2018 award, runner up in the Destination Lincolnshire Tourism Excellence Awards 2022, and in April 2023 received the YMCA Age-friendly Business award.
+This local gem was the overall winner of Pride of Boston 2018 award, runner up in the Destination Lincolnshire Tourism Excellence Awards 2022, in April 2023 received the YMCA Age-friendly Business award, and in 2024 we secured the Tripadvisor Travellers' Choice Award for constant 5 star visitor reviews and feedback, placing us in the top 10% of their attractions worldwide.

 The museum is located adjacent to a series of WW2 coastal defences built to protect the Port of Boston, which form part of the historical experience.